 In houses with discolored tap water, a water filter is worth paying for and using during this predicament.

-Another problem with tap water is that much of the country has hard water, making it harder to clean sinks, tubs, and showers.
-Some people choose to "soften" their water, but this usually adds sodium to the water.
+Another problem with tap water is that it is hard in much of the country, making it harder to clean sinks, tubs, and showers.
+Some people "soften" their water, which usually adds sodium.

-The U.S. public water systems provide drinkable tap water, and most of them add chlorine to sterilize the water, but to ensure that the water is sterile, you need to boil it or chemically treat it yourself.
+The U.S. public water systems provide drinkable tap water; most add chlorine to sterilize it.
+However, to ensure the water is sterile, you must boil it or chemically treat it yourself.
 So, what’s actually in tap water?

 Here are 7 Contaminants Found in Tap Water in America

-This substance is considered a class 4 hazardous waste produced by the EPA, and it is illegal to dump anywhere in the environment.
-The cities all over North America have been banning the chemical over the last few years, and it is expected to continue.
+The EPA considers this substance a class 4 hazardous waste, and it is illegal to dump it anywhere in the environment.
+Over the last few years, cities all over North America have been banning the use of chemicals, and this trend is expected to continue.

-In fact, the fluoride found in tap water has actually been shown to damage tooth enamel.
-It can increase fracture risk, as well as suppress immune and thyroid function.
-Also, it increases cancer risk and disrupts the function of the pineal gland.
+The fluoride found in tap water has been shown to damage tooth enamel.
+It can also increase fracture risk, suppress immune and thyroid function, increase cancer risk, and disrupt the pineal gland's function.

-Chlorine is used in water treatment facilities as a disinfectant proven to kill bacteria, but it has toxic effects on the human body.
+Chlorine is used in water treatment facilities as a disinfectant that has been proven to kill bacteria but has toxic effects on the human body.
 It has been identified as the leading cause of cancer of the bladder, associated with breast and rectal cancers, asthma, premature aging of the skin, and congenital disabilities.

-It is not only common in tap water but as well as treating swimming pools.
-The problem with this substance is that it does not know when to stop killing organisms, which evidently leads to toxic effects on the human body.
+It is common in tap water and swimming pools.
+The problem is that this substance does not know when to stop killing organisms, which can have toxic effects on the human body.

 Pharmaceutical drugs are significantly consumed in North America.
-Antibiotics and birth control pills to antidepressants, painkillers, and other psychiatric medications are now showing up in most public water supplies.
+Antibiotics and birth control pills, antidepressants, painkillers, and other psychiatric medications are now showing up in most public water supplies.

 These drugs find their way into our water inevitably after being flushed through urine.
 New investigations have shown that a growing number of pharmaceutical drugs are finding their way into drinking water.

-Chromium is found naturally in rocks, plants, soil, volcanic dust, and even animals.
-It is an odorless and tasteless metallic element, and the most common forms of chromium that occur in natural waters in the environment are Trivalent chromium (chromium-3) and Hexavalent chromium (chromium-6).
+Chromium is an odorless and tasteless metallic element found naturally in rocks, plants, soil, volcanic dust, and animals.
+The most common forms of chromium in natural waters are Trivalent chromium (chromium-3) and Hexavalent chromium (chromium-6).

-At present, an Environmental Working Group (EWG) report shared that hexavalent chromium, a chemical identified that is probably considered as a “carcinogen” by the EPA, is present in high concentrations in 31 U.S. cities.
-Despite its known toxicity, there are no government regulations for hexavalent chromium in drinking water.
+At present, an Environmental Working Group (EWG) report shared that hexavalent chromium, a chemical identified as probably considered a “carcinogen” by the EPA, is present in high concentrations in 31 U.S. cities.
+Despite its known toxicity, no government regulations exist for hexavalent chromium in drinking water.

-During the Fukushima nuclear accident, radioactive fallout from Japan has been detected in drinking water supplies throughout the U.S., and radioactive iodine-131 was detected in drinking water samples from 13 U.S. cities.
+During the Fukushima nuclear accident, radioactive fallout from Japan was detected in drinking water supplies throughout the U.S., and radioactive iodine-131 was detected in drinking water samples from 13 U.S. cities.

 Radioactive cesium and tellurium isotopes have been detected at low levels.
-However, the health implications of this radioactive contamination are not known yet, and there are still widespread hazardous impacts on human health.
+However, the health implications of this radioactive contamination are not yet known, and the hazardous impacts on human health are still widespread.

 Arsenic is odorless, tasteless, and a poisonous element well-known to be extremely carcinogenic.
 It can enter drinking water supplies from natural deposits in the earth or agricultural and industrial practices.

-Lead is a toxic metal that can be harmful to human health even at low exposure levels, and it is persistent, and bioaccumulation may occur in the body over time.
-Particularly vulnerable to lead are young children, infants, and fetuses because the behavioral and physical impacts of lead occur at lower exposure levels in children.
+Lead is a toxic metal that can harm human health, even at low exposure levels.
+It is persistent, and bioaccumulation may occur in the body over time.
+Young children, infants, and fetuses are particularly vulnerable to lead because the behavioral and physical impacts of lead occur at lower exposure levels in children.

 Exposure to lead has been linked to damage to the central and peripheral nervous system, impaired hearing, and impaired formation and function of blood cells, usually in children.